GRousselet/bootsteps/README.md

 # bootsteps
-step-by-step tutorial on how to implement basic bootstrap analyses
+Step-by-step tutorial on how to implement basic percentile bootstrap analyses.
+For a more substantial tutorial, see https://github.com/GRousselet/bootstrap